 “And narratives move before prices.” – Ben Hunt

-These alternative views are fundamental to the mechanics of how markets operate and represent an investor’s philosophy to markets.
+These alternative views are fundamental to how markets operate and represent an investor’s philosophy of markets.
 It drives how you filter information and derive profits.

 A trend-follower will state that price move first or at least the link between fundamentals and price is weak that there is no value with trying to determine fundamental relationships.